Useful resources for freelance artists, designers and for anyone thinking about a career in the arts and cultural sector.

 Arts Connect is the Arts Council Bridge organisation for the West Midlands, connecting the cultural sector and the education sector to give children and young people access to arts and cultural opportunities.

-An advocacy and training network for Gallery education
+Engage is an advocacy and training network for Gallery education.

 Arts and The Environment